Last updated · May 22, 2026

 The free tier of KidTag shows ads provided by Google AdMob.
 The paid tier has no ads.

-We run contextual ads only (also called non-personalized ads).
-Google chooses which ad to show based on the app's category, your device's language, and a rough country-level location derived from your IP address.
-Nothing else.
+- If you decline, dismiss, or never answer the prompt — the default in our UX — ads are non-personalized.
+Google chooses which ad to show based only on the app's category, your device's language, and a rough country-level location derived from your IP address.
+We do not send your advertising identifier (IDFA) to AdMob.

 Ads appear only to adult account-holders, and no ad surfaces are placed near child content.
-If you'd rather have no ads at all, upgrade to the paid tier.
+If you'd rather have no ads at all (regardless of your ATT choice), upgrade to the paid tier.

 Who can see what.